sova-org/Sova/doc/define-languages/define-languages.typ

 The four variable declaration instructions (DeclareGlobal, DeclareInstance, DeclareSequence, DeclareStep) are of the form ``` Declare(name, value)``` and will create a new (Global, Instance, Sequence or Step) variable named ``` name``` and initialize its value to ``` value```.
 The type of the new variable is the type of ``` value```.

-Notice that, in any program instruction arguments, if a variable that does not exists is used, it will be created with a 0 value.
+Notice that, in any program instruction arguments, if a variable that does not exists is used, it will be created with a 0 value (except if it is an environment variable: reading a non-existing environment variable will give a 0 value but will not create the variable, writing it will have no effect).

 The ``` mov(x, y)``` instruction semantics is $y <- x$.
 If needed, the value of ``` x``` will be casted to the type of ``` y```.